CreateAI: Technology

 TuSimple uses a combination of LiDAR, radar, and HD cameras to detect vehicles and obstacles up to 1,000 meters away.
 Each truck consists of a computer that is connected to the TuSimple servers.
 Each of these servers, which are used to identify cars on the road and their speeds, contains as many as 100 A.I. models.
-The models receive data from the cameras’ LiDAR and radar equipment and use it to build a live 3D model of the road.
+The models receive data from the cameras' LiDAR and radar equipment and use it to build a live 3D model of the road.

-In April 2023, the company announced a proprietary central computer unit called the TuSimple Domain Controller (TDC), designed to act as an autonomous truck's central computer, managing sensor inputs, vehicle control and autonomous driving software.
+In April 2023, the company announced a proprietary central computer unit called the TuSimple Domain Controller (TDC), designed to act as an autonomous truck's central computer, managing sensor inputs, vehicle control, and autonomous driving software.
 The TDC reportedly incorporated American technology company Nvidia's DRIVE Orin system-on-a-chip (SoC).

-The company also operates the Autonomous Freight Network (AFN) that links four components: TuSimple's self-driving trucks, digital mapped routes, freight terminals and a system for monitoring autonomous trucks tracking shipments in real-time.
+The company also operates the Autonomous Freight Network (AFN) that links four components: TuSimple's self-driving trucks, digitally mapped routes, freight terminals, and a system for monitoring autonomous trucks tracking shipments in real-time.